saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Using Talkback on Android Private Devices

-You will need a private device with Talkback enabled.
+You will need a private device with Talkback enabled (Android 10 and above, Google Pixel or Samsung devices.)
 Open any Live Testing session (Cross Browser or Native Application test) Go to device Settings - Accessibility
 Click SL_Talkback application with the Sauce Labs logo.